 Before deleting Identity Reporting, ensure you have deleted the Data Collection and Managed System Gateway drivers.
-For more information, see "Deleting the Reporting Drivers" on page 232.
+For more information, see "Deleting the Reporting Drivers" on page 297.

-- 1 Navigate to the location where you have mounted the .iso for installation. - 2 From the root directory of the .iso file, run the following command: - ./uninstall.sh - 3 Specify the component that you want to uninstall.
+- 1 Navigate to the location where you have mounted the .iso for installation. - 2 From the root directory of the .iso file, run the following command: - ./uninstall.sh - 3 Specify the value for Identity Reporting.